 Trout are closely related to salmon and char and are one of the most widely farmed fish in the world.
 Most trout live in freshwater lakes and rivers, spending two or three years at sea before returning to freshwater to spawn.

-They generally feed on other fish and soft-bodied aquatic invertebrates such as flies and dragonflies.
+They feed on other fish and soft-bodied aquatic invertebrates, such as flies and dragonflies.
 They may also feed on shrimp and small animal parts.
 Unlike tilapia, trout will not handle dirty water.

-Trout are somewhat bony, but the flesh is generally considered to be tasty.
-The flavor of the flesh is heavily influenced by the diet of the fish.
+Trout are somewhat bony, but the flesh is generally considered tasty.
+The diet of the fish heavily influences the flavor of the meat.

 Among the three most common types of trout – brown, rainbow, and brook – rainbow trout make the best species for aquaponics due to their hardiness.